non-binary-trees/non-binary-trees.github.io/README.md

 ## Questions

 Check out the discussions for getting started [here](https://github.com/orgs/non-binary-trees/teams/forest-rangers).
+If you have a question but don't see an answer, please ask it.
+Someone else is probably wondering the same thing.